intoempty/jina/README.md

 To install Jina with extra dependencies, or install on Raspberry Pi [please refer to the documentation](https://docs.jina.ai).

-#### ...or Run in a Docker Container
+#### Run in a Docker Container

-We provide a universal Docker image (only 80MB!) that supports multiple architectures (including x64, x86, arm-64/v7/v6).
+We provide a universal Docker image (only 80MB) that supports multiple architectures (including x64, x86, arm-64/v7/v6).
 Simply run:

 ```bash
 docker run jinaai/jina --help